-For a UE indicatingintraBandNonColocatedCA-r18] for the following CA band combinations in Table 7.10A.2-2, the Rx requirements for two Rx ports are applicable for each component carrier and the requirements for four Rx ports per component carrier do not apply
+For a UE indicating [intraBandNR-CA-non-collocated-r18] for the following CA band combinations in Table 7.10A.2-2, the Rx requirements for two Rx ports are applicable for each component carrier if [nonCollocatedTypeNR-CA-r18] is not provided and UE is configured with maxMIMO-Layers with value less than or equal to 2.
+The Rx requirements for four Rx ports per component carrier apply if UE is configured with maxMIMO-Layers with value larger than 2.